When looking at New York vs London what are the key differences?

 - Local Purchasing Power in London is 16.47% lower than in New York, NY

 It may be hard for many to believe, but except for milk and cigarettes, New York has groceries at least 60% more expensive than in London.
-Read more on the cost of living in London right here on this blog..
+We suggest you read up more on the cost of living in London to get a better understand of the cost of goods situation.

 For someone living day to day depending on low-priced items at the supermarket, New York is not the place for you.